About

 Research

 As part of our ongoing commitment to innovation and excellence, we aspire to advance the field of digital credentialing through research initiatives.
-Our goal is to explore the utilization of digital credentials at UMBC, examining how earners leverage their credentials to discover new opportunities and advance their careers.
+Our goal is to explore the utilization of digital credentials at UMBC, examining how earners leverage their credentials to discover new opportunities and advance their careers and lifelong learning journey.

 Resources & Literature on Badging